docpress/docpress/docs/customization/custom-css.md

 # Custom CSS
+> This article is a stub; you can help by expanding it.

 Create a file called `docs/assets/custom.scss` in your project.
 If you prefer Sass's indented syntax, use `.sass` as an extension.